-- The function of the Health & Safety Administrator (HSA) is, by definition, one of 'administration' as opposed to 'management'.
-The HSA will be fully supported by the Director and Head of Departments. - 2) The HSA will undergo suitable training, which will include as a minimum 'Health & Safety Awareness' and instruction in the implementation of the policies, procedures and arrangements set out in the HSCM. - 3) The HSA will maintain the master HSCM and the record keeping system in an up to date and tidy condition.
-This will include the dissemination of all HSCM updates to HSCM holders and the filing of appropriate records. - 4) The HSA will comply with his/her duties as set out in the HSCM and will report the findings of any inspections, audits and other information gathering exercises to the H&S Committee without undue delay.
-Where the HSA has reason to believe that personnel are, or may foreseeably become, exposed to significant risk, direction will be sought from the Director without undue delay. - 5) The HSA will provide assistance to the Director, Head of Departments and H&S Committee in the undertaking of risk assessments, control implementation, policy development, etc. This may involve liaison with the EVH H&S Support Service.
+- 1) The function of the Health & Safety Administrator (HSA) is, by definition, one of 'administration' as opposed to 'management'.
+The HSA will be fully supported by the Chief Executive and Team Leaders. - 2) The HSA will undergo suitable training, which will include as a minimum 'Health & Safety Awareness' and instruction in the implementation of the policies, procedures and arrangements set out in the HSCM. - 3) The HSA will maintain the master HSCM and the record keeping system in an up to date and tidy condition.
+This will include the dissemination of all HSCM updates to HSCM holders and the filing of appropriate records. - 4) The HSA will comply with their duties as set out in the HSCM and will report the findings of any inspections, audits and other information gathering exercises to the Audit & Risk Committee without undue delay.
+Where the HSA has reason to believe that personnel are, or may foreseeably become, exposed to significant risk, direction will be sought from the Chief Executive without undue delay. - The HSA will provide assistance to the Chief Executive, Team Leaders and H&S Committee in the undertaking of risk assessments, control implementation, policy development, etc. This may involve liaison with the EVH H&S Support Service.
 It should be noted that the HSA will not be solely responsible for developing corporate policy, merely for assisting in its development and implementation.